-- Miami Heat vs. Golden State Warriors Game Recap: D-Wait to the RescuePosted 21 hours ago
+- Miami Heat vs. Detroit Pistons Game Recap: By the Hand of WhitesidePosted 19 hours ago

 Can Dwyane Wade Bring a “Flash” of Hope to Heat Fans?

 Six years ago, Miami “HeatLifer” Dwyane Wade was preparing to begin a season in which he finished statistically better than LeBron James.
 The fifth overall pick of the 2003 NBA Draft, then in his sixth NBA season, led the league in scoring at 30.2 points per game, nearly two full points per game better than James, who was the top pick in that same draft.
 He possessed a gracefully sneaky way to get to the rim, developing a unique arsenal of skills no one could contain.
 Compared to LeBron – a 6-foot-8 small forward – Wade shot a higher percentage from the field, went to the charity stripe more often, and averaged more time on the hardwood per game.
 Additionally, Wade only missed three games during that season.

 The following year, Wade played in one game more than James and collected 17 more steals (142 to 125).
 James (29.7 ppg) and Wade (26.6 ppg) ranked second and fifth in scoring in the league, respectively.